 That’s unconstitutional.
 And it’s certainly not doing what is best for the vulnerable children in foster care.

-That’s why Catholic Social Services and Sharonell Fulton decided to take a stand against the City’s anti-religious discrimination.
+That’s why, with the help of the Becket Fund for Religious Liberty, Catholic Social Services and Sharonell Fulton decided to take a stand against the City’s anti-religious discrimination.

-In June 2020, ADF filed an amicus brief on behalf of two faith-based adoption and foster-care providers that are being forced to make the same impossible choice as Catholic Social Services: conform their beliefs to match the government’s or shut down.
-ADF is representing these two ministries—New Hope Family Services in New York and Catholic Charities West Michigan—in court to protect their right to operate consistently with their beliefs.
-The Supreme Court’s decision in Fulton could determine whether these two decades-old ministries—and countless others across the country—are allowed to continue serving kids for years to come.
+- June 2020: Alliance Defending Freedom filed an amicus brief on behalf of two faith-based adoption and foster-care providers that are being forced to make the same impossible choice as Catholic Social Services: conform their beliefs to match the government’s or shut down.
+ADF has represented other ministries—including New Hope Family Services in New York and Catholic Charities West Michigan—in court to protect their right to operate consistently with their beliefs.

-And now, on November 4, 2020, Fulton will be argued before the U.S. Supreme Court.
+- November 2020: The Fulton case was argued before the U.S. Supreme Court.

 Every American has the freedom to live according to their religious beliefs.
 Adoption and foster care providers are no different.

-But today, faith-based child welfare providers are being prevented from serving children and families because some government officials disagree with their beliefs.
-This religious discrimination doesn’t just violate the First Amendment—it also takes a dangerous toll on some of the most vulnerable among us: children in need of loving homes.
+This kind of religious discrimination doesn’t just violate the First Amendment; it also takes a dangerous toll on some of the most vulnerable among us—children in need of loving homes.